W-Tran/W-Tran.github.io/index.md

 ### (Kaggle) Home Credit Risk modelling - [link](https://github.com/W-Tran/home-credit-default-risk)

 A Kaggle competition that was studied and worked through using the guidance of other community member's notebooks.
-Gained experience with creating and aggregating relational data across multiple tables to build and automatically tune a LightGBM classifier.
+Gained experience creating and aggregating data across multiple relational tables and using it to build a LightGBM classifier which scales well with the large amount of data being utilied.
+Also automatically tune the classifier using [HyperOpt](https://github.com/hyperopt/hyperopt).

 ### (Udacity) A/B testing by Google - [link](https://github.com/W-Tran/ab-testing-udacity)